Tekcraftmon/LichtOrganiser/README.md

 1. Click **“Organise Files”** – the program scans your folders, creates folders for each file extension, and moves files into their respective folders.
 2. To undo, click **“Reset Organisation”** – only folders created by LichtOrganiser are targeted, moving files back to their original locations safely.

+## Important Note
+ **LichtOrganiser only organises files in your main Downloads and Documents directory.
+Any files already inside folders that existed **before you installed or ran LichtOrganiser** will **not be moved***, keeping your original files safe.

 ## Updates
 - Future versions will include **executable releases** so Python is not required.
 - A **custom path directory option** will allow users to choose specific folders to organise.